Residential Networking Policies

 - Windows-based systems must have an updated antivirus program with current definitions installed, the latest critical updates, and have their machine clean of spyware, viruses, trojans and worms.

-- Macintosh systems must have all critical updates installed.
+- Apple Mac systems must have all critical updates installed and running up-to-date software.